subroy13/statwizard/content/posts/2024/solar-eclipse/index.md

 ## Introduction

-On April 8, 2024, the people in Texas, United States of America, will watch a cosmic event taking place before their very rise, a total solar eclipse.
+On April 8, 2024, the people in Texas, United States of America, will watch a cosmic event taking place before their very eyes, a total solar eclipse.
 Well, if you're not a believer in the myths of asuras named Rahu and Ketu, then for you a solar eclipse occurs when the shadow of the moon falls directly on a location on the Earth, and the moon obstructs our view of the Sun.
-Since the sun's rotation, the moon's rotation, and the Earth's rotation details are all known to astronomers, it is kind of a deterministic mathematical problem to figure out when they are going to line up together.
-In this problem, we are going to dive deep into this mathematics, and try to figure out when these eclipses occur, and try to predict the future date of eclipses.
+But how can such a cosmic occurence can be predicted in advance down to the second in advance, when our weather predictions in our locality are often wrong?
+Turns out, since the sun's rotation, the moon's rotation, and the Earth's rotation details are all known to astronomers, it is kind of a deterministic mathematical problem to figure out when they are going to line up together.
+In this post, we are going to dive deep into this mathematics, and try to figure out when these eclipses occur, and try to predict the future date of eclipses.

 ## Some Background on Solar Eclipse